merenlab/merenlab.org/tutorials/infant-gut/index.md

 ### Computing and visualizing the pangenome

-Now we have the genomes storage, we can characterize the pangenome:
+Now we have the {% include ARTIFACT name="genomes-storage-db" text="genomes storage"%}, we can characterize the pangenome:

 ``` bash
 anvi-pan-genome -g Enterococcus-GENOMES.db \